Barbara Gladstone: Stuart Regen Visionaries Fund

-In 2008, Gladstone initiated the formation of the Stuart Regen Visionaries Fund at the New Museum, established in honor of her late son and art dealer Stuart Regen.
+In 2008, Gladstone initiated the formation of the Stuart Regen Visionaries Fund at the New Museum, established in honor of her late son the art dealer Stuart Regen.
 The gift is meant to support a series of public lectures and presentations by cultural visionaries and debuted in 2009 with choreographer Bill T. Jones.
 It has featured prominent international thinkers in the fields of art, architecture, design and contemporary culture.
-Past speakers have included Jimmy Wales (2010), Alice Waters (2011), Maya Lin (2013), Hilton Als (2015) and Fran Lebowitz (2016, in conversation with Martin Scorsese).
+Past speakers have included Jimmy Wales (2010), Alice Waters (2011), Maya Lin (2013), Hilton Als (2015), and Fran Lebowitz (2016, in conversation with Martin Scorsese).

-Personal life
+Personal life and death

-Gladstone was married to the late Elliot B. Regen.
-She has two sons, David and Richard Regen; her third son, Stuart Regen, died in 1998 at USC Norris Comprehensive Cancer Center of non-Hodgkin's lymphoma.

-Gladstone has a younger sister, Joan Steinberg.

 From 2005 until 2012, Gladstone maintained a residence at 165 Charles Street, a residential tower designed by Richard Meier.
-She has since moved to a townhouse in Chelsea.
+She later moved to a 19th-century townhouse at 344 West 22nd Street in Chelsea which sold for $13.1 million after her death.

+Gladstone died from an apparent stroke on June 16, 2024, at a hospital in Paris; she had traveled to the city on a work trip.
+She was 89.